craftercms/docs/source/new-ia/reference/projects/studio/api/api-version1.rst

    aws/s3/post-upload

 .. note::
     Some of the AWS operations listed above are now deprecated.
-These operations are now available in the new API, for more information, please visit `here </_static/api/studio.html>`__
+These operations are now available in the new API, for more information, please visit :base_url:`here </_static/api/studio.html>`